rkosinski/docker-symfony/README.md

 $ ./install.sh your-project-name
 ```

-After all you can remove `install.sh` file.
+_Remember :_ to add `symfony.localhost` to `hosts` file in your system.

-You are done, you can visit your Symfony application on the following URL: `http://symfony.localhost`
+You are done, you can visit your Symfony application on the following URL: `http://symfony.localhost:88`

+_Important :_ after all you can remove `install.sh` file.

 _Note :_ you can rebuild all Docker images by running: